Fire and Ice

 Cassandra smiled a soft, wistful smile.
 "I'd like that - for her."

 Her large blue eyes gazed out, once more tracing the river's flow as if she could see the path her friend's body might have taken.
-Tears fell down her cheeks at the thought that she would never get to see that beautiful face again.
+Tears fell down her cheeks at the thought she would never get to see that beautiful face again.
 Elissa was the first person in such a long time to show her kindness.
-Cassandra knew that her feelings for the Amazon Queen had grown into something more within hours of knowing her, but she hid those feeling like she hid most of her feelings.
+Cassandra knew her feelings for the Amazon Queen had grown into something more within hours of knowing her, but she hid those feeling like she hid most of her feelings.
 Now, she would never know if the small golden woman she dreamed about each time she closed her eyes would ever feel the same about her.
 At least she could honor her by finishing her quest, and seeing her sister Amazon returned to their homes.

 Gabrielle found Xena in Akemi's house, sitting in the hidden room staring at the small statue.
 The Warrior Princess' eyes remained closed even though she felt Gabrielle enter the room.
 The famous Xena who faced gods, fought angels and the Devil himself, was afraid of what this small blonde woman was about to say.
 If she didn't have to see Gabrielle's face when she told her that she blamed her for Elissa's death, she might survive this.